som3canadian/pwnagotchi-plugins/README.md

 ## S3_bucket

-Build with R2 bucket (CloudFlare) in mind but should work with others S3 compatible services
+Build with R2 bucket (CloudFlare) in mind but should work with others S3 compatible services (with a few tweaks).
+CloudFlare offer up to 10GB of free storage.

 Download/Copy the `s3_bucket.py` file in `/usr/local/share/pwnagotchi/custom-plugins` and after modify your config file (`/etc/pwnagotchi/config.toml`).